Inheritance Tax Review & Advice.

 IHT Advice and Reviews – why should your beneficiaries pay too much towards a legally avoidable tax?

-The Initial Review is an informal 25 minute telephone discussion with our barrister to discover in summary your situation, generic assets, family relationships and objectives and for Ingrid to apply her specialist estate planning knowledge to make suggestions that may assist you.
-15 minutes is not enough for a detailed review but should enable Ingrid to make suggestions for further investigations or specific solutions and to indicate costs for those solutions or investigations, as well as giving a few pointers for things you can do yourself.
+The Initial Review is an informal 25 minute telephone to discover in summary your situation, generic assets, family relationships and objectives and for Ingrid to apply her specialist estate planning knowledge to make suggestions that may assist you.
+15 minutes is not enough for a detailed review but should enable to make suggestions for further investigations or specific solutions and to indicate costs for those solutions or investigations, as well as giving a few pointers for things you can do yourself.

 You will receive an outline verbal and email report and estimate where relevant.
 In the vast majority of cases, that is more than enough to point the way forward, but you can pay for extra time if you wish.
 If you want Ingrid to review any paperwork, then that can be done during the phone call, but the standard fee does not allow for any reading in advance, and extra time might have to be charged.

-Always bear in mind that the legal, tax and family situation will never remain static and you should contact us for regular reviews, especially if you do not join our Peace of Mind Service.
+Always bear in mind that the legal, tax and family situation will never remain static and you should contact us for regular reviews, especially if you do not join the Peace of Mind Service.